-Q Thank you.
-This may come up in your questioning, but I'll ask it now, can you give us an idea, just briefly, of what infectious disease, what that speciality is?
-A Sure.
-So I'm an infectious disease specialist and a medical microbiologist.
-People can be one or the other or both.

-7 So as an infectious diseases specialist, I treat patients with infections, so diseases caused by 8 viruses, bacteria, parasites, fungus.
-So about 9 10 two-thirds of my practice is clinical work, taking care 11 of patients with infections, mostly in the hospital but 12 some outpatient work as well.
-And then about a third 13 of my practice is more administrative-type work.
-So as 14 a medical microbiologist for ten weeks, I manage the microbiology laboratory in the hospital that I work in.
+- 1 Q Thank you.
+This may come up in your questioning, but - 2 I'll ask it now, can you give us an idea, just briefly, - 3 of what infectious disease, what that speciality is? - 4 A Sure.
+So I'm an infectious disease specialist and a - 5 medical microbiologist.
+People can be one or the other - 6 or both. - 7 So as an infectious diseases specialist, I treat - 8 patients with infections, so diseases caused by - 9 viruses, bacteria, parasites, fungus.
+So about - 10 two-thirds of my practice is clinical work, taking care - of patients with infections, mostly in the hospital but - some outpatient work as well.
+And then about a third - of my practice is more administrative-type work.
+So as - a medical microbiologist for ten weeks, I manage the - microbiology laboratory in the hospital that I work in. - I also am responsible for covering the infection - 17 control service at the hospital I'm at for about ten - 18 weeks a year. - 19 And then my primary administrative responsibility - 20 is something called antimicrobial stewardship, and so - 21 that's really just monitoring antimicrobial, antibiotic - use within the hospital, ensuring that it's appropriate - and controlling its use and intervening when needed. - 24 Q Excellent, thank you.
+Are you currently enrolled in a - 25 graduate program? - 26 A Yes, I'm doing a Masters in science and epidemiology at

+'''

+1

+the

+which

+2

+is part of the University

+3

+in my fourth year, so I should finish later this year.

+Thank you.
+Do you teach in any capacity?

+4

+Yeah, I have an adjunct appointment at

+5

+6

+University as an assistant clinical professor, and so

+in my ten years of full-time practice and my eight

+years of my appointment with , I've had all

+8

+levels of learners from medical students, first-,

+9

+10

+second-, third-year medical students, all the way up to

+infectious diseases fellows.

+11

+12

+Now, I know you mentioned you work at the hospital, but

+13

+could you tell us in more detail what your current

+14

+occupation is?

 15

+Like as an infectious diseases specialist?

+Yes, yeah, exactly, we want to know --

+16

+17

+Α

+So --

+-- about just what that actually looks like.

+18

+19

+So I have hospital privileges at

+Α

+, which is a medium-size hospital

+21

+just west of .

+It has three campuses, an

+22

-16 I also am responsible for covering the infection 17 control service at the hospital I'm at for about ten 18 weeks a year.
+And so I am oncall for 17 weeks a year for infectious

-And then my primary administrative responsibility is something called antimicrobial stewardship, and so that's really just monitoring antimicrobial, antibiotic use within the hospital, ensuring that it's appropriate and controlling its use and intervening when needed.
-Excellent, thank you.
-Are you currently enrolled in a graduate program?

-26 A Yes, I'm doing a Masters in science and epidemiology at

-1 the London School of Hygiene & Tropical Medicine, which 2 is part of the University of London, England, and I'm 3 in my fourth year, so I should finish later this year.
-4 Q Thank you.
-Do you teach in any capacity?
-5 A Yeah, I have an adjunct appointment at 6 University as an assistant clinical professor, and so 7 in my ten years of full-time practice and my eight 8 years of my appointment with second , I've had all 9 levels of learners from medical students, first-, 10 second-, third-year medical students, all the way up to 11 infectious diseases fellows.
-12 Q Now, I know you mentioned you work at the hospital, but 13 could you tell us in more detail what your current 14 occupation is?
-15 A Like as an infectious diseases specialist?
-16 Q Yes, yeah, exactly, we want to know 17 A So 18 Q about just what that actually looks like.
-19 A Okay.
-So I have hospital privileges at which is a medium-size hospital 21 just west of Toronto.
-It has three campuses, an 22 campus, a , and a campus.
-23 And so I am oncall for 17 weeks a year for infectious 24 diseases, which is 24/7 call, can be quite busy.
-25 And then other than that, as I said, I have a fair 26 amount of administrative responsibilities, which is
+23

+diseases, which is 24/7 call, can be quite busy.

+24

+25

+And then other than that, as I said, I have a fair

+amount of administrative responsibilities, which is

+26

+'''